Chart Color Schemes

 The educational profile of Flagstaff Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-In Flagstaff Hill, 30.5% of residents aged 15 and above have university qualifications, exceeding the broader benchmark of 18.9%.
-This high level of educational attainment is led by bachelor degrees at 20.4%, followed by postgraduate qualifications at 6.7%, and graduate diplomas at 3.4%.
-Vocational credentials are also prominent, with 35.0% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.0%) and certificates (23.0%).
-Educational participation is notable, with 27.6% of residents currently enrolled in formal education, comprising 9.5% in primary, 7.1% in secondary, and 6.2% in tertiary education.
+Vocational credentials are also prominent, with 35.0% of residents aged 15 and above holding them - advanced diplomas at 12.0% and certificates at 23.0%.
+Educational participation is high, with 27.6% of residents currently enrolled in formal education.
+This includes 9.5% in primary education, 7.1% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education